Anthony Jorm: Role in Mental Health First Aid

 In 2000, Jorm was a founder of Mental Health First Aid training, together with his wife Betty Kitchener.
 He led research to evaluate the effects of Mental Health First Aid training and guidelines on how to give mental health first aid for a range of developing mental health problems and mental health crises.
 In 2011, together with Betty Kitchener, he founded the not-for-profit organization Mental Health First Aid International and was the inaugural chair of its board.
 By 2024, Mental Health First Aid training had spread to over 25 countries and over 6 million people had been trained globally with over 1 million of those in Australia.

 Editorial roles

-He was the editor-in-chief of the Australasian Journal on Ageing from 1997 to 2001 and has been the editor-in-chief of Mental Health & Prevention since 2019.
+He was the editor-in-chief of the Australasian Journal on Ageing from 1997 to 2001 and editor-in-chief of Mental Health & Prevention from 2019 to 2024.
 He was an associate editor of the Australian and New Zealand Journal of Psychiatry from 2005 to 2021 and an associate editor of Early Intervention in Psychiatry from 2006 to 2013.